Halfway Deadline Requirements

 **If you are more than 5 minutes late without notifying us in advance you will be asked to attend the makeup meeting.

 - 3 Chapter Meetings – Awarded for attending Active Chapter meetings, Sundays at 8PM 100 Noyes.
-You will be able to start going Sunday, February 12th.
 There will be someone there to take your attendance, BUT please make sure to tell them you are a pledge.

 - Pledge Ritual – This event is when you officially become pledges of Alpha Phi Omega.
 The dress code is Business Casual (no jeans, no sneakers!).
-Held on Monday, February 13th in ARC MP6 (BRING YOUR ICARD!!!) from 7-9PM.
+Held on Tuesday, February 20th in the ARC MP6 (BRING YOUR ICARD!!!) from 7-9PM.
 If you cannot attend this, please fill out this form.
 See above for your pre ritual requirements.
 PLEASE ARRIVE AT 6:40PM!

 - Initiation – This event is where you officially become a brother of Alpha Phi Omega!
 The dress code is Business Casual.
-It will be held on Monday, April 10th in the Illini Union Ballroom (2nd Floor) 7-9pm (Arrive by 6:40pm)
+It will be held on Tuesday, April 17th.
+Location TBA, but be early.

 The purpose of service pillar is to give back to the country, community, campus, and chapter through attending service events.
 Weekly service events as well as larger scale one-time events are events that allow our brothers to look beyond personal interests and serve others by volunteering.